 We believe in one God, the Father almighty, maker of heaven and earth, of all things visible and invisible.
 And in one Lord Jesus Christ, the only Son of God, begotten from the Father before all ages, God from God, Light from Light, true God from true God,begotten, not made; of the same essence as the Father.
 Through him all things were made.
 For us and for our salvation he came down from heaven; he became incarnate by the Holy Spirit and the virgin Mary, and was made human.
 He was crucified for us under Pontius Pilate; he suffered and was buried.
 The third day he rose again, according to the Scriptures.
 He ascended to heaven and is seated at the right hand of the Father.
 He will come again with glory to judge the living and the dead.
 His kingdom will never end.
 And we believe in the Holy Spirit, the Lord, the giver of life.
 He proceeds from the Father and the Son, and with the Father and the Son is worshiped and glorified.
 He spoke through the prophets.
 We believe in one holy catholic and apostolic church.
 We affirm one baptism for the forgiveness of sins.
 We look forward to the resurrection of the dead, and to life in the world to come.
 Amen. - The Nicene Creed

 Charlotte is married to Ron and lives in Western Kentucky.
-She holds a Bachelor of Arts in Ministry degree from Nazarene Bible College and is currently pursuing a pastoral counseling degree through Regent University.
-She enjoys gardening, baking, and traveling.
-Her never-will-come-true fantasy is to spend every summer on Mackinac Island, Michigan.
+She holds a Bachelor of Arts in Ministry from Nazarene Bible College and is locally licensed minister in The Church of the Nazarene.
+In May, 2018, she will complete a Master's degree in Pastoral Counseling through Regent University.
+She enjoys gardening, baking, and traveling--especially to see her sweet grand baby in Colorado!
+Her never-will-come-true dream is to spend every summer on Mackinac Island, Michigan.
 She and Ron have two lovely daughters and two equally wonderful sons-in-law.
-She is a member of the American Association of Christian Counselors and the American Counseling Association.
+She is a member of the American Association of Christian Counselors and desires to spend her life helping people discover spiritual freedom and God's life-giving grace.